Dr. John Happel | Aug 28, 2018 | 0

 Vein stripping has been replaced by minimally invasive procedures.
 Laser vein surgery is one of the new options.
 These procedures have revolutionized the treatment of varicose veins.

 Treatment skills and decision making are vascular skills are taught during a vascular surgery fellowship.
-The treatment of veins is a highly specialized field of medicine.
+The treatment of veins is a highly specialized field of vascular surgery taught during fellowship training.

-Medical expertise in determining which veins to treat and the method that will give the best results are part of the vascular surgeon’s armamentarium.
+Medical expertise in determining which veins to treat and which method will give the best results are part of the vascular surgeon’s armamentarium.

 Surgical knowledge and experience are still essential in choosing the correct locations and technique for the elimination of varicose veins.
 It may appear logical that all doctors have learned how to manage patient disease states during their training.
 It requires expert judgment to decide which patients are candidates for vein procedures.